cthing/xmlwriter/README.md

 xmlWriter.parse(new InputSource(new FileReader("Foo.xml")));
 ```

-### Additional Details
+### Detailed Usage and Design
-See the [Javadoc in the XmlWriter](src/main/java/org/cthing/xmlwriter/XmlWriter.java) class for additional details
+See the [Javadoc in the XmlWriter](https://javadoc.io/doc/org.cthing/xmlwriter/latest/org/cthing/xmlwriter/XmlWriter.html) class for detailed
-on the API.
-See the [State Machine document](dev/docs/StateMachine.md) for details on the formatter state machine at the
+usage and configuration information.
+See the [State Machine document](dev/docs/StateMachine.md) for details on the formatter state machine
-heart of the `XmlWriter` class.
+at the heart of the `XmlWriter` class.

 ### Building
 The libray is compiled for Java 17.
 If a Java 17 toolchain is not available, one will be downloaded.